The Crisis

 Disasters Are Accelerating

-Communities are hit before they've recovered from the last one.
+Communities are hit with disaster while they are recovering from a previous one.
 The frequency and severity keep increasing.

 The Safety Net Is Shrinking